kwitful/pyTorch-for-NLP/chapter3-preprocess/chapter3-part2-embeddings_intro.md

 ---

 ## Conclusion
 You now have a fundamental understanding of word embeddings.
-In the coming chapter, we will start building cool stuff.
+In the coming chapters, we will learn how to build cool stuff with neural networks.
 Keep on nerding!